FAQ - Frequently Asked Questions

 - Select Search using the command button on the bottom to the left.

-- Find the user ID in the resulting list.
+- Find the user ID in the result list.

 - Select the ID in the list.
 This will highlight the ID.
 Doubleklick opens the Details tab.